PufferFinance/PufferPool/docs/README.md

 | [`IPufferStrategy.sol`](../src/interface/IPufferStrategy.sol) | Singleton | / | YES | / |
 | [`NoRestakingStrategy.sol`](../src/NoRestakingStrategy.sol) | Singleton | NO | NO | / |
 | [`PufferStrategy.sol`](../src/PufferStrategy.sol) | [Beacon Proxy](https://docs.openzeppelin.com/contracts/5.x/api/proxy#BeaconProxy) | YES | NO | / |

+Each Puffer Strategy refers to a specific set of AVSs for which all Puffer NoOps participating in that strategy must delegate their funds to running.
+Each validator node must choose exactly one Puffer Strategy to participate in, based on desired risk/reward preferences.
+The safest Puffer Strategy is the [NoRestakingStrategy](../src/NoRestakingStrategy.sol), which includes no AVSs.
+Validator nodes in this strategy only perform Ethereum consensus.

 See full documentation in [./PufferStrategy.md](./PufferStrategy.md)